 This statement covers the activities of MHA MacIntyre Hudson.
-We are a top 20 UK accounting firm, offering a full range of compliance and advisory services to entrepreneurial businesses, groups and multinationals with operations in the UK and to offshore investment funds.
-The firm has 89 Partners and over 580 staff in fifteen offices in London, the South East, East Anglia, the Midlands and in the Cayman Islands.
+We are a top 15 UK accounting Firm, offering a full range of compliance and advisory services to entrepreneurial businesses, groups and multinationals with operations in the UK and to offshore investment funds.
+The Firm has over 90 Partners and around 750 staff in twelve offices in London, the South East, East Anglia, the Midlands and in the Cayman Islands.
 MHA MacIntyre Hudson is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.

-The Firm in the United Kingdom currently operates in 14 different offices: Bedford, Birmingham, Canterbury, Chelmsford, Folkestone, High Wycombe, Leicester, London City, Maidstone, Milton Keynes, North London, Northampton, Peterborough and Reading.
-The firm doesn’t operate in high risk areas and we don’t consider any of our activities to be at high risk of slavery or human trafficking.
+The Firm in the United Kingdom currently operates in 12 different offices: Bedford, Birmingham, Canterbury, Chelmsford, High Wycombe, Leicester, London, Maidstone, Milton Keynes, Northampton, Peterborough and Reading.
+The Firm doesn’t operate in high risk areas and we don’t consider any of our activities to be at high risk of slavery or human trafficking.

 Risk assessments of recruitment agencies we work with are undertaken by the Recruitment team.
 We have long-standing relationships with the majority of the agencies we work with and we are assured of their practices from previous experience and their reputation in the marketplace.
-We are planning to obtain written reassurance from all recruitment agencies we are working with that they are compliant with the Act but have also set out this requirement in our Heads of Terms.
+We are still seeking to obtain written reassurance from all recruitment agencies we are working with that they are compliant with the Act but have also set out this requirement in our Heads of Terms.

 The Firm undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.

 The Firm has a complete suite of policies in place which include Whistleblowing policy, Code of Ethics, Equal Opportunities policy, Diversity policy and Recruitment policy, all of which deal with the anti-slavery initiatives either directly or indirectly.
-We are also introducing a Corporate Social Responsibility policy.
-A revision of all the policies will be undertaken in the following year to ensure that references to modern slavery and human trafficking are clear.
-The overall responsibility for the policies lies with the HR Director.
+We have also introduced a Corporate Social Responsibility policy.
+A revision of all the policies was undertaken in 2017 to ensure that references to modern slavery and human trafficking were clear.
+The overall responsibility for the policies lies with the HR Partner.

-The firm’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+The Firm’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
 The Firm has recently launched a Whistle Blowing confidential hotline for staff.
 The Firm also has in place an open and transparent grievance process for all staff including agency workers.

-The firm is committed to providing equal opportunities in employment and to abolishing discrimination in employment and against customers.
+The Firm is committed to providing equal opportunities in employment and to abolishing discrimination in employment and against customers.
 All members of staff go through our equality and diversity training.
 We are also fully committed to the elimination of unlawful and unfair discrimination and value the differences that a diverse workforce brings to the organisation.

-The firm’s Corporate Social Responsibility policy has now been approved and is due to be launched shortly.
-This sets out the core principles and guidelines for the firm’s social responsibility activities and allows staff paid time to get involved in activities and work in their local community.
+The Firm’s Corporate Social Responsibility policy has now been launched.
+This sets out the core principles and guidelines for the Firm’s social responsibility activities and allows staff paid time to get involved in activities and work in their local community.

-In the financial year 2016-2017 the firm introduced an online training portal iLearn.
-As part of the mandatory training courses the firm required all staff to undertake Modern Slavery training.
+The Firm uses an online training portal iLearn.
+As part of the mandatory training courses the Firm requires all staff to undertake Modern Slavery and equality and diversity training.

-In light of the Modern Slavery Act, we are assessing the awareness of these issues among our staff and clients.
-As well as training staff, the firm will raise awareness of modern slavery issues by addressing the below issues in the firm’s internal newsletter.
+In light of the Modern Slavery Act, we assessed the awareness of these issues among our staff and clients.
+As well as training staff, the Firm raised awareness of modern slavery issues by addressing the below issues in the Firm’s internal intranet:

 This statement has been approved by the Firm’s Management Board, who will review and update it annually.